 5. Works like a passive income

-Once your blog starts earning from ads, it become more like a passive income and runs on auto-pilot mode.
-You just need to spend few hours every week to update old or add new articles every month.
-As you add more content and grow your traffic, your income from blog will also grow.
+Once your blog starts earning from ads, it becomes more like a passive income and runs on auto-pilot mode.
+You just need to spend a few hours every week to update old or add new articles every month.
+As you add more content and grow your traffic, your income from the blog will also grow.

 6. Pays like a regular 9-5 job

-Unless you do certain things that violates TOS of ad networks, your blog income from Ads works like a typical 9-5 job.
-However, the dark side is that publishers do get banned for using shortcut to earn extra penny.
+Unless you do certain things that violate TOS of ad networks, your blog income from Ads works like a typical 9-5 job.
+However, the dark side is that publishers do get banned for using the shortcut to earn an extra penny.
 Most of the ad networks have net 30 payment policy and pay on time.